vplesko/OrbLang/docs/pages/advanced_concepts_macro_drop_unsafety.md

 ```
 {: .code-error}

 Let's say `module` is an owning non-ref value.
 When processing the returned code snippet, this same value will appear three different times.
-That means it may end up being dropped three times, resulting in undefined behaviour.
+That means it will be dropped three times, resulting in undefined behaviour.

 **If a macro argument may be an owning non-ref value, it should be returned exactly once.**

 Following this rule will protect you from writing drop unsafe macros.

-There is another detail to know, which actually work in our favour.
+There is a circumstance that works in our favour.

 ```
 mac printDetails (res::preprocess) {
-    # verify res is of the expected type

     ret \(block {
         std.println ([] ,res resourceName);
         std.println ([] ,res countOfUses);